Native American mascot controversy: Varying degrees of offensiveness

 To further complicate this controversy, many feel that there are varying levels of offensiveness with team names and mascots.
-The nature and degree of stereotyping varies depending upon the name of the team, the logo, the mascot, and the behavior of fans.
-The greatest offense is taken when the logo and mascot are caricatures viewed as insulting, such as the Cleveland Indians' Chief Wahoo; the name of the team is often regarded as a racial slur, such as Redskins or Squaws; or the behavior of the mascot or fans is based upon popular images of Indians which trivialize authentic native cultures, such as the tomahawk chop.
+The nature and degree of stereotyping varies depending on the name of the team, the logo, the mascot, and the behavior of fans.
+The greatest offense is taken when the logo and mascot are caricatures viewed as insulting, such as the Cleveland Indians' Chief Wahoo; the name of the team is often regarded as a racial slur, such as Redskins or Squaws, or the behavior of the mascot or fans is based upon popular images of Indians which trivialize authentic native cultures, such as the tomahawk chop.

 The practices of individual schools and teams have changed in response to the controversy.
 A local example is Washington High School in Sioux Falls, South Dakota.
 Many Native American images have been removed, and the "Warriors" nickname is now claimed to be generic.
 The school now has a "circle of courage" logo with eagle feathers and has also "updated" the murals of Chief Hollow Horn Bear in the gym.
 Duane Hollow Horn Bear, the chief's great-grandson, who teaches Lakota language and history at Sinte Gleska University in Mission, stated: "We had no objection to their utilizing those pictures as long as my great-grandfather was represented with honor and dignity."
 However, not all Native Americans are happy with the presence of any such images.